biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * López-Aguirre, C., Hand, S.J., Laffan, S.W., & Archer, M. (in press) Zoogeographical regions and geospatial patterns of phylogenetic diversity and endemism of New World bats.
 [Ecography](https://doi.org/10.1111/ecog.04194).

-  * Gallien, L., Thornhill, A.H., Zurell, D., Miller, J.T., and Richardson, D.M.
-(2019) Global predictors of alien plant establishment success: combining niche and trait proxies.
-[Proceedings of the Royal Society B, 286, 20182477](https://doi.org/10.1098/rspb.2018.2477).

   * Daru, B.H., le Roux, P.C., Gopalraj, J., Park, D.S., Holt, B.G. and Greve, M. (in press) Spatial overlaps between the global protected areas network and terrestrial hotspots of evolutionary diversity.
 [Global Ecology and Biogeography](https://doi.org/10.1111/geb.12888).

-  * McDonald-Spicer, C., Knerr, N.J., Encinas-Viso, F. and Schmidt-Lebuhn, A.N.
-(2019) Big data for a large clade: Bioregionalization and ancestral range estimation in the daisy family (Asteraceae).
-[Journal of Biogeography,  46, 255-267](https://doi.org/10.1111/jbi.13496).

-  * Garcia–R, J.C., Gonzalez-Orozco, C.E. and Trewick, S.A. (in press) Contrasting patterns of diversification in a bird family (Aves: Gruiformes: Rallidae) are revealed by analysis of geospatial distribution of species and phylogenetic diversity.
-[Ecography](https://doi.org/10.1111/ecog.03783).

 #### 2019 ####